citp/privacy-policy-historical/c/ch/chi/chicagoreader.com.md

 ## We may share information with third parties.

-**We will share information within the Sun-Times family of companies, including its parent, Wrapports, LLC.**
+**We will share information within the Sun-Times Media, LLC. family of companies.**

 **We will share information with third parties who perform services on our behalf.** For example, we share information with vendors who send emails for us or fulfill your purchases.